-AFFO for the three months ended June 30, 2014 and June 30, 2013 totals approximately\$4.5 million and \$3.0 million, respectively.
-AFFO for the six months ended June 30, 2014 and June 30, 2013 totals approximately\$8.7 million and \$6.1 million, respectively.
+AFFO for the three months ended September 30, 2014 and September 30, 2013 totals approximately\$5.0 million and \$3.3 million, respectively.
+AFFO for the nine months ended September 30, 2014 and September 30, 2013 totals approximately\$13.7 million and \$9.4 million, respectively.
 In addition to the adjustments outlined in the AFFO definition above, we have included an adjustment to back out lease revenue associated with the EIP investment.
+This adjustment totals \$543 thousand for the three month periods ended September 30, 2014 and 2013, and \$1.6 million for the nine month periods ended September 30, 2014 and 2013.
 Based on the economic return to CorEnergy resulting from the sale of our 40 percent undivided interest in EIP, we determined that it was appropriate to eliminate the portion of EIP lease income attributable to return of capital, as a means to more accurately reflect the EIP lease revenue contribution to CorEnergy-sustainable AFFO.
 CorEnergy believes that the portion of the EIP lease revenue attributable to return of capital, unless adjusted, overstates CorEnergy's distribution-paying capabilities and is not representative of sustainable EIP income over the life of the lease.
+Please refer to Note 4 for additional discussion of the PNM Purchase Agreement and its effects on the consolidated financial statements included in this quarterly report on Form 10-Q.